Can you recommend a company to administer my company, trust or foundation?

 Details of what to do if you have a complaint against a licensed fiduciary are included in the Complaints section of this website.

-Under The Regulation of Fiduciaries (Accounts) Rules, 2001 (“the Accounts Rules”) each licensed fiduciary holding a full fiduciary licence (which includes joint licensees) must submit the following:
+Under The Fiduciary Rules and Guidance 2020 ("the Rules") each licensed fiduciary holding a full fiduciary licence (which includes joint licensees) must submit the following:

-- A copy of any management letter received from the licensee or joint licensee’s external auditor (Rule 10(5) of the Accounts Rules) and if no such letter has been issued, confirmation to this extent.
+- A copy of any management letter received from the licensee or joint licensee’s external auditor (Rule 2.4.2(6) of the Rules) and if no such letter has been issued, confirmation to this extent.

-- A copy of any report prepared by an internal or external auditor which is available to the licensee and addresses a breakdown or material weakness in the licensees internal control procedures (Rule 10(3)(b) of the Accounts Rules).
+- A copy of any report prepared by an internal or external auditor, and accountant or consultant which is available to the licensee and addresses a breakdown or material weakness in the licensees internal control procedures (Rule 2.4.2(5) of the Rules).

-For the avoidance of doubt, if no report has been issued in respect of 2. and/or 3. above, please provide confirmation to the Commission to this extent upon submission of the audited financial statements.
+For the avoidance of doubt, if no report has been issued in respect of 2. above, please provide confirmation to the Commission to this extent upon submission of the audited financial statements.

 The audited financial statements and supporting documentation should be submitted via the online submissions portal.

 The GTA University Centre, in consultation with the Commission and finance industry professional and educational bodies, publishes a training matrix for each sector.
 The Fiduciary Qualification Matrix is available by following the link to the GTA University Centre website.

 Acting as a Director - Do I need a Personal Fiduciary Licence?